-After I came up with brilliant idea to shave my feminine area, keep whatever came off, and sprinkle that sh*t like fairy dust over him while he’s asleep, I’ve been messing with his head.
+After I came up with brilliant idea to shave my feminine area, keep whatever came off, and sprinkle that sh*t like fairy dust over him while he’s asleep, I’ve used that sh*t to mess with his head.
 Here’s a snippet of the first conversation:

 In the last picture, he’s trying to figure out if I’m telling the truth or not.
 Doesn’t matter.
 It’s in his head, and every time he finds one of his wiry beard hairs in his bed, the thought’s gonna cross his mind that it might be from his momma’s nether regions.
 Bwah ha ha.
 Get some, punk.

 This morning, I’ve been busy.
 I’ve been in meetings.
 I have a job.
 I don’t get to look at my cell phone every second of the day.
 This fool has been sending me text messages to call the school to let him check out.